jamxu88/twitterPoster/README.md

 # twitterPoster
-Post directly from discord to twitter with this Discord Bot framework
+Post directly from discord to twitter with this Discord Bot framework </br>
+Requires discord.js@11.5.4